Mediterranean Couscous with Shrimp

 • Sprinkle the salt over the shrimp.
 Heat a large deep skillet over medium-high heat.
 When hot, add the oil, then the shrimp, and cook until opaque, 2 ½ minutes per side, stirring in the garlic for the last minute.
 Transfer to the bowl on top of the tomato mixture.

 • Add the broth to the skillet, increase the heat to high, and bring to a boil.
-Add the couscous, stir, cover and reduce the heat to medium.
-Cook until all the liquid is absorbed, 10-12 minutes.
-Fluff with a fork and add to the bowl of the shrimp and tomato mixture.
+Add the couscous, stir, cover, and reduce the heat to medium.
+Cook until all the liquid is absorbed, 10–12 minutes.
+Fluff with a fork and add to the bowl with the shrimp and tomato mixture.

 • Add the lemon juice and toss well.
 Garnish with fresh parsley and serve immediately.